masyl/isomaton/doc/roadmap.md

 - Functions to get "distance" between two blocks

 ### v0.8 - Get the Slime!
+- Chicken and Sidekick should have exended spritesheets
 - Implement A* pathfinding function for knight to hunt slime http://www.briangrinstead.com/files/astar/ or http://www.matthewtrost.org/projects/astar/